Land Rover Range Rover Review

-The Range Rover also betters the Mercedes for back-seat space – especially in long-wheelbase models.
-There’s more than enough room for your tallest friends to stretch out, and you can even get top-spec Autobiography models with two luxurious armchair-like seats instead of a traditional three-seat rear bench.
+The five-seat Range Rover can’t seat seven like a BMW X7 but the space it does provide for five is extremely generous.
+There’s more than enough room for your tallest friends to stretch out in the front and back, while you can even get top-spec Autobiography models with two luxurious armchair-like seats instead of a traditional three-seat rear bench.

 It’s not just people the Range Rover can carry in comfort – its boot’s absolutely massive, too.
 There’s space for a few large golf bags with the back seats in place and room for two bikes if you fold them away.

 Whichever model you pick, you’ll find the Range Rover hugely relaxing to drive.
-Standard-fit air suspension softens the blow of large potholes impressively well and helps keep its vast body level in tight corners – though it’s not as fun to drive as a Porsche Cayenne.
+You can take it a step further by speccing the optional cruise control and lane-keep assist combo that will accelerate, brake and steer your Range Rover in its lane for you – provided you keep your hands on the steering wheel.
+Standard-fit air suspension softens the blow of large potholes impressively well and helps keep its vast body level in tight corners – though it’s not as poised in high-speed corners as an X7.

 Unlike the Porsche, the Range Rover is a serious off-roader, and comes with plenty of features designed to keep you safe if you head off the beaten track.
 Its clever four-wheel-drive system helps each tyre maximise grip on slippery surfaces and the suspension keeps its bulky body stable over the trickiest of rocky terrain.